LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 Interviewee: "I need to tell you about this time I was in Milan.
 We were late getting in.
 And we just lucked into this cafe.
 There was this aroma of chocolate and coffee that hits you as you walk through the door.
 We got coffee too start, but we couldn't start looking at the cake.
 There was the crunch on the outside and the warm chewiness on the inside.
 Exactly what we needed for the cold weather.
 And we changed our thought from we had been dumped off in the city to "this is the best city we could have ended up in "

-The problem with answering questions with stories is that it can be very had to think about them in the moment of the interview.
+[://] # "The missing 'r' in this sentence gave the google reader a Boston accent :-P" The problem with answering questions with stories is that it can be very hard to think about them in the moment of the interview.
 I have a simple process that lets me get the best out of my interviews rather than "I should have said this.." the next day.

 ### 1. Listen to between 2 and 5 previous episodes of a show to get a sense of its patterns

 Most listeners listen to many episodes of a broadcast.
-Other guests have never watched an episode, so they will be surprised.
+Some guests have never watched an episode, so they will be surprised.
 They should know a question is coming, even though the interviewer asks the guests every time.
 Even a small sampling will give you a sense of what to expect so that you can react appropriately.

 ### 2. Collect your stories